merenlab/merenlab.org/tutorials/infant-gut/index.md

 {:.notice}
 **If you haven't followed the previous sections of the tutorial**, you will need the anvi'o merged profile database and the anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} for the IGD available to you.
 Before you continue, please [click here](#downloading-the-pre-packaged-infant-gut-dataset), do everything mentioned there, and come back right here to continue following the tutorial from the next line when you read the directive **go back**.

 Please run the following command in the IGD dir, so you have everything you need.
-We will simply import our previously generated collection of bins in the IGD dataset as the `default` collection:
+We will simply import our previously generated collection of {% include ARTIFACT name="bin" text="bins" %} in the IGD dataset as the `default` collection:

 ``` bash
 anvi-import-collection additional-files/collections/merens.txt \